-Best for: Handling the graph evolution
+Best for handling the graph evolution

-GraphStream is a Java library that focuses on the dynamics aspects of graphs.
+GraphStream is a Java library that focuses on the dynamic aspects of graphs.
 It provides a simple way to represent and process complex graphs.
 You can store various types of data attributes (numbers, strings, or any object) on the graph elements.

 Events Found in GraphStream

 - Clear graph